The University of New Mexico

 UNM's Latin American Studies (LAS) program brings those details into focus and reminds us that the very things that divide us are the things that connect us to each other.
 And in the midst of this cultural intersection, our LAS program is one of the best in the country.

 The Latin American Studies program at UNM is considered one of the best in the nation.
-The affiliated faculty in our program span more than thirty departments across campus, providing students the opportunity to explore diverse fields of study.
+Affiliated Faculty in our program span more than thirty departments across campus, providing students the opportunity to explore diverse fields of study.
 UNM also has one of the best Latin American library collections in the country, with nearly 600,000 books in English, Portuguese and Spanish as well as a growing collection of materials in Latin American indigenous languages.
 The program offers a wide range of disciplinary and thematic foci of study, which allows students to tailor the program to meet their specific interests.

 LAS students are bright, driven, and passionate.
 Our students come with personal, professional, and academic ties to the region - ensuring a diversity of perspectives - and pursue careers in a wide range of fields from government service to nonprofit administration, and from education to business.
 They hail from across the US and Latin America; all are welcome.